jrmronquillo/Udacity_Linux_Server/README.md

 ### Copy public key from local machine to virtual machine
 ___

-1. Create directory and file for authorized ssh keys
+1. On VPS, Create directory and file for authorized ssh keys

     > $ sudo mkdir .ssh